MostafaAbdelfadil/Soccer-Players-Detection-and-Tracking/README.md

 python main_tracking --visualize --input_path <your_video.mp4>
 ```

+output video will be 'result/output_tracking/out.mp4' or you can specify your own out path using '--output_path'.
 **Single player tracking**

 * you can test your own video using the command below or using our videos above.